kfuku52/cdskit/README.md

 ## Overview

-**cdskit** is a pre- and post-processing tool for protein-coding sequences.
+**cdskit** is a pre- and post-processing tool for protein-coding nucleotide sequences.
 [All sequence formats supported by biopython](https://biopython.org/wiki/SeqIO) are available in this tool for both input and output.

 ## Dependency